dell/csi-unity/README.md

     | ***Snapshot Class parameters*** | Following parameters are not present in values.yaml  |
     | storageArrayList[i] .snapshotClass.retentionDuration | TO set snapshot retention duration.
 Format:"1:23:52:50" (number of days:hours:minutes:sec)| false | "" |

-   Note: User should provide all boolean values with double quotes.
+   **Note**: User should provide all boolean values with double quotes.
 This applicable only for myvalues.yaml.
 Ex: "true"/"false"

    Example *myvalues.yaml*